-From this one obtains $x \sim 10^{-2}$ .
+From this one obtains $x \sim 10^{-2}$.
 The lesson here is that phase space is not part of the operator product expansion and can hence lead to a violation of quark-hadron duality.

-14 Today's lecture: CP violation
+14 CP violation

-A priori CP violation seems to have nothing to do with flavor physics.
-CP is a discrete group associated with the Lorentz group, while flavor has to do with internal symmetries.
-It just turns out that in nature all CP violating observables always come with flavor violation.
-By now we know that the only source of known CP violation is this one phase of the CKM matrix.
+A priori, CP violation seems to have nothing to do with flavor physics.
+CP is a discrete subgroup of Lorentz group while flavor has to do with internal symmetries.
+However, it turns out that in nature all CP violating observables happen to come along with flavor violation.
+In fact, we already know from these lectures that the only source of known CP violation is the phase of the CKM matrix.